grafana/beyla/docs/sources/network/config.md

 | --------------- | ----------------------------- | ------ | ------- |
 | `agent_ip_type` | `BEYLA_NETWORK_AGENT_IP_TYPE` | string | `any`   |

-Specifies which type of IP address (IPv4 or IPv6 or both) should the Beyla report in the `beyla.ip` field of each flow.
+Specifies which type of IP address (IPv4 or IPv6 or both) Beyla should report in the `beyla.ip` field of each flow.
 Accepted values are: `any` (default), `ipv4`, `ipv6`.
 If the `agent_ip` configuration property is set, this property has no effect.